RESOURCES FOR WRITERS

 No matter where you are in your career as a writer, there is always something new to learn.
 Luckily, you don't have to leave home to access writing classes for all levels.
 Here are some of my favorite sites that offer online writing classes:

 Author E.M.S. provides online business resources for writers, including online classes.
 I particularly recommend their "Intro to Your Self-Publishing Business" workshop.

-Kiss of Death (RWA online Mystery/Suspense Chapter) offers two tracks of classes.
-Murder One classes deal with the technical aspects of mystery/suspense--forensics, cop procedures, etc. Killer Instinct classes deal with various aspects of writing in general.
+Kiss of Death (RWA online Mystery/Suspense Chapter, aka KOD) offers two tracks of classes.
+Murder One classes deal with the technical aspects of mystery/suspense such as forensics, cop procedures, etc. Killer Instinct classes deal with various aspects of writing in general.
 You don't have to be a member of KOD to take a class.

 Savvy Authors provides a variety of online resources for writers, including online classes.

 Break Into Fiction: 11 Steps to Building a Story that Sells by Mary Buckham and Dianna Love